AnnieEfosi/intro-to-programming-workshop-1/README.md

 Every attendee will need a laptop, and ideally some headphones - or it will get _very_ noisy.

+Some slides are available in the `slides/` dir of this repo.

-Put up the link to this repo:
+Put up the link to this repo if you're not using the supplied slides:

     https://bit.ly/2T4TF5Q